Home » Destinations » Mauritius » 18 Best Photo Locations in Mauritius: Instagram Spots

 Most Instagrammable Places in Mauritius

-If you want the convenience of having someone drive you around some of the best Instagram spots in Mauritius, then I recommend booking this highly-rated Instagram tour.
+If you want the convenience of having someone drive you around some of the best Instagram spots in Mauritius, then I recommend booking this guided Instagram tour.
 The tour includes visits to the Umbrella Street, Pamplemousses Botanical Garden, Seven Colored Earth, and more.

-CLICK HERE TO BOOK AN INSTAGRAM TOUR OF MAURITIUS
+CHECK PRICE FOR AN INSTAGRAM TOUR OF MAURITIUS

 Alternatively, if you feel comfortable driving a car in Mauritius, you’ll have more freedom to explore at your own pace.
 You can read my guide to renting a car in Mauritius for tips on how to find the best car rental company, how much it costs, the requirements for renting a car as a foreigner, and other helpful tips.